This is the multi-page printable view of this section. Click here to print.

 Note:

-1. The docker image of the hugegraph is a convenient release to start it quickly, but not official distribution artifacts.
-You can find more details from ASF Release Distribution Policy.
+1. HugeGraph Docker images are provided as a convenient way to start HugeGraph quickly, but they are not official ASF distribution artifacts.
+You can find more details in the ASF Release Distribution Policy.

 You could download the binary tarball from the download page of the ASF site like this: